Ian2020/io.onlykey.OnlyKey-App/README.md

 flatpak-builder --install --user --force-clean build io.onlykey.OnlyKey-App.yaml
 ```

+## Usage

-* The OnlyKey-App should now be installed on your system and available as a
+The OnlyKey-App should be installed on your system and available as a desktop
-  desktop app.
+app with icon.
 You can also run it from the command line with:

 ```bash
 flatpak run io.onlykey.OnlyKey-App
 ```

-## Usage

 ## Updating